 About the team

-We’re a group of women with a mixture of backgrounds and experiences.
-At the moment there are five of us, although the team may grow… Find out more about who we are here.
+We’re a group of women with a mixture of backgrounds and experiences, all based in the UK.
+At the moment there are five of us, although the team may grow . . .

-Can you help?
-We’d love to hear which fictional characters, real-life women, and literary horrors you think should be included in our game.
+Tell us which fictional characters, real-life women, and literary horrors should be included!
 Find out more about how we’re choosing characters here.

-If you’d like to help us test the game, please do get in touch via our Facebook playtesting group.
+If you’d like to help us playtest, please do get in touch via our Facebook playtesting group.

 (Sign up below to get these delivered to your inbox!
-Or follow our Facebook page.)
+Or join our Facebook group.)